Local Core

 Overview

 Memorall is built around a local-first browser workflow.
-The core experience can capture pages, manage documents, store chats, and build memory context without requiring every workflow to pass through a remote server.
+The extension can capture pages, manage documents, store chats, and build memory context without uploading that content to a Memorall-operated remote server.

 Stored Data